Skip to main content

 Installation

-1. Create the hooks directory: mkdir -p .claude/hooks
+1. Create a trusted user hooks directory: mkdir -p "$HOME/.claude/hooks"

-3. Paste the script body into that file and make it executable: chmod +x .claude/hooks/pre-write-secret-scanner.sh
+3. Paste the script body into that file and make it executable: chmod +x "$HOME/.claude/hooks/pre-write-secret-scanner.sh"

 Requirements